Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         abst@ype file
         absimpl file = int // Implement file with a POSIX file handle.

-The implementing defintion may be of an equal sort or of a more general sort than the abstract implemented one.
+The implementing definition may be of an equal sort or of a more general sort than the abstract implemented one.
 For sorts relations, see “sorts-guide.md”.

 Example: